KMFDManic/NESC-SNESC-Modifications/_km_prboom.hmod/readme.md

 The following image is required for this Core to work
 properly:  prboom.wad  Copy it into pertaining Game Directory after adding via Hakchi

+Supported Games include Doom, Doom II, Final Doom and some other Doom IWAD mods

 Available executables and arguments to run Core:
 - /bin/wad <rom> <clover_args>